divithsid/chirpstak.CentOS/README.md

 # Chirpstak.CentOS
-How to install CHirpstack on Cent oS
+How to install Chirpstack on Cent oS